squatboy/gitlab-code-review/README.md

     - when: never
 ```

-`tags: [k8s]` is required in the current validation environment because the runner does not accept untagged jobs.
-It can be removed in environments where a runner accepts untagged jobs.
+> `tags: ` option is required in the environment where the gitlab runner not accepting untagged jobs.

 ## GitLab CI Variables